sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 [by email](mailto:flex-support@sharetribe.com) for further troubleshooting.

-### Can I partially refund transactions in my Flex marketplace?
+### How can I partially refund transactions in my Flex marketplace?

 The default Stripe integration in Flex only supports fully refunding PaymentIntents.
 If you have a use case where you would need to implement